Logo

 Nora Aunor was named Best Actress for Thy Womb at the Asian Film Awards and the Asia Pacific Screen Awards, and given the Lifetime Achievement Award in 2015 by the ASEAN International Film Festival and Awards.

-Nora Aunor has been directed by four Philippine National Artist Awardees: Gerardo de Leon, Lamberto Avellana, Lino Brocka, and Ishmael Bernal.
+Nora Aunor was directed by four Philippine National Artist Awardees: Gerardo de Leon, Lamberto Avellana, Lino Brocka, and Ishmael Bernal.

-Nora Aunor has released more than 360 singles and recorded more than 200 songs and over 50 albums.
+Nora Aunor released more than 360 singles and recorded over 200 songs and more than 50 albums.

-Nora Aunor has notched more than 30 gold singles and with an estimated gross sales of one million units, Nora's cover of "Pearly Shells" is one of the biggest-selling singles in the Philippines.
+Nora Aunor had more than 30 gold singles, and with an estimated gross sales of one million units, her 1971 cover of "Pearly Shells" stands as one of the biggest-selling singles in Philippine music history.

-Nora Aunor has performed in three plays: Minsa'y Isang Gamu-Gamo, DH in 1992, and The Trojan Women.
+Nora Aunor performed in three plays: Minsa'y Isang Gamu-Gamo, DH in 1992, and The Trojan Women.

 At the peak of her career, Nora Aunor was the top product endorser for television, print, and radio advertisements.

-Nora Aunor has been awarded, recognized and received multiple nominations from different organizations, academe, institutions, critics and award giving bodies for her work in film, television, music and theater.
+Nora Aunor was awarded, recognized and received multiple nominations from different organizations, academe, institutions, critics and award giving bodies for her work in film, television, music and theater.

 Nora Aunor is the most nominated actress for the leading role in the long history of FAMAS Awards, having nominated 17 times since 1973 when she was first nominated for A Gift of Love but only second to Eddie Garcia with 23 nominations both in leading and supporting role.